 Rights of Way

-Rosie is currently providing regular advice to a statutory surveying authority in relation to Rights of Way matters, including a variety of issues arising from Modification Orders to the Definitive Map and Statement under the Wildlife and Countryside Act 1981 and the interaction between a List of Streets under s.36(6) Highways Act 1980 and the Definitive Map and Statement.
+Rosie is currently providing regular advice to a local authority in relation to Rights of Way matters, including issues arising from Modification Orders to the Definitive Map and Statement under the Wildlife and Countryside Act 1981 and the interaction between a List of Streets under s.36(6) Highways Act 1980 and the Definitive Map and Statement.

-Rosie has advised councils, developers, residents and other third parties on matters such as development in the green belt; permitted development rights; neighbourhood development plans and interim planning guidance.
+Rosie has advised councils, developers, residents and other third parties on matters such as development in the green belt; permitted development rights; neighbourhood development plans; householder appeals and interim planning guidance.
 She also has experience in rights of way law; hazardous substances consent issues; planning application fees; five year land supply; and judicial review prospects.

 She has recently advised on the application of Article 6(4) of the Habitats Directive and the Habitats Regulations 2017 to a ground-breaking compromise agreement on between a utilities company, the Environment Agency and Natural England.

 Rosie has also advised on Water Resources Management Plans and Drought Plans.

 She has assisted as a junior in successfully defending against permission to judicially review a grant of planning permission and also in advising developers challenging allocation of a “new settlement” site in an emerging Site Allocations Plan without an adopted or emerging policy basis; and advising on evidence in relation to a CPO Inquiry.